glwagnerii/sweng-894-capstone/docs/architecture/md/algorithm.md

 </div></div>

-### 3.6 Measuring Performance of `infer_base64`
+### 3.6 Measuring Performance of `infer`

-To ensure the `infer_base64` function meets the application's speed and responsiveness targets, a systematic approach to performance measurement will be implemented:
+To ensure the `infer` function meets the application's speed and responsiveness targets, a systematic approach to performance measurement will be implemented:

 - **Timing Each Stage:** The Rust backend (`model.rs`) already profiles the main stages—preprocessing, inference, and postprocessing—using `Instant::now()` and prints timing statistics for each.
 These timings will be logged and optionally exposed to the frontend for analysis.
 - **End-to-End Latency:** The total time from receiving the base64 image to returning the detection results will be measured.
 This includes decoding, preprocessing, model inference, and postprocessing.